SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>processMappings</td>
 <td>boolean</td>
 <td>no</td>
 <td>If set to false then the read values will not be processed based on the device protocol mapping.
-Default is true. *Please note:*Any data created from historic data using a device protocol will carry the same processing mode as specified in the mapping.</td>
+Default is true.
+Note that any data created from historic data using a device protocol will carry the same processing mode as specified in the mapping.</td>
 </tr>
 <tr>
 <td>tagType</td>